LELEC210X/LELEC210X/contrib/UART_READER.md

   - Implement the prediction for a list of melvecs of size N x M `predict_hist(self, X:List)`
 - The main training method in `main()`

+>[!CAUTION]
-To run the trainer, you have to be very careful, due to problems with virtual environments and other python things, whenever you have used `save_model(model_format: ModelPickleFormat, path: str)`, the file becomes local to that version of python.
+>To run the trainer, you have to be very careful, due to problems with virtual environments and other python things, whenever you have used `save_model(model_format: ModelPickleFormat, path: str)`, the file becomes local to that version of python.
 This means that, if you used a VSCode extension or python3 to run the model-trainer, then you will not be able to run it in the uart-reader application, as its only runnable through rye.

 To run it, use this command :